1031-Systems/1031_Delivery/README.md

 pip install PythonQwt
 pip install pygame-ce
 pip install rshell
-pip install pocketsphinx    # To support phonemes plugin pip freeze -l > ${OSTYPE}-requirements.txt # To save your own config
+pip install pocketsphinx    # To support phonemes plugin (NOT available on Windows) pip freeze -l > ${OSTYPE}-requirements.txt # To save your own config

 ~~~

-On darwin, the only MacOS test system I have, PyQt5 does not install
+On darwin (Sonoma), the only MacOS test system I have, PyQt5 does not install
 but PyQt6 does.
 Meanwhile, on my Rocky 9 test system, PyQt5 installs
 just fine whilst PyQt6 does not.
 You will have to install whichever
 works for you.
 Hauntimator.py is written to work with either PyQt5 or